Causal Inference via Style Transfer for Out-of-distribution Generalisation: Introduction

-The OOD generalisation task~\cite{shen2021towards,hendrycks2021many} aims to address such issue by requiring deep learning models to be robust to domain shift.
-Literature has shown a common research streamline, that is to learn domain-invariant features so that models could maintain good performance on unseen target domains~\cite{wang2022out,shankar2018generalizing,mahajan2021domain}.
-In causality-based perspective, those domain-invariant features are considered as causes for label prediction~\cite{lv2022causality}.
-Owing to causal inference, it is understood that statistical correlations in training data do not always imply the true causation of features to labels~\cite{yao2021survey,glymour2016causal}.
-On the other hand, \emph{domain-specific nuisance features} that are volatile across domains can be learnt~\cite{arjovsky2019invariant,deng2022deep}.
-These features are captured incidentally from confounding factors such as background, viewpoint, colour, etc., which are expected to change across domains.
-For example, when most training images of the elephant class are found with grass (Fig.~\ref{fig:statistical_vs_causal}), by statistical learning, a deep learning model is prone to take into account features from the grass (e.g., the green colour) as signatures for the elephant class.
+The OOD generalisation task~\cite{shen2021towards,hendrycks2021many} aims to address the issue by requiring deep learning models to infer generalisable knowledge, which can be discovered by seeking the true causation of labels or the causal dependence between inputs and labels~\cite{bernhard2021towards,scholkopf2022statistical,arjovsky2019invariant}.
+However, owing to causal inference, statistical correlations in training data do not always imply the true causation of features to labels~\cite{yao2021survey,glymour2016causal,scholkopf2022statistical}.
+On the other hand, \emph{domain-specific nuisance features} that are variant across domains can be learnt via statistical correlations~\cite{arjovsky2019invariant,deng2022deep,lv2022causality}.
+These features are captured incidentally from confounding factors such as background, or viewpoint, which change across domains and confound the causal dependence between images and labels.
+For example, when most training images of the elephant class are found with grass (Fig.~\ref{fig:statistical_vs_causal}), by statistical learning, a deep learning model is prone to taking into account features from the grass (e.g., the green colour) as a signature for the elephant class.
 This bias would mislead the model to wrong predictions on test data from a different domain (e.g., when an elephant appears on a stage or in a sketch painting).
-Here, by observing the statistical dependency between the grass and the elephant class, one cannot conclude either one of them as the cause of the other.
-Technically, if a model learns by the statistical correlation objective $P\left(Y|X\right)$ of label $Y$ given image $X$ on a specific domain, it might capture spurious effect induced by nuisance features from that domain, leading to inferior generalisation ability.
-Intuitively, we should model only the true causal relationship between $X$ and $Y$.
-In causal inference literature, such relationship is represented as $P(Y|\do(X))$.
-Here, the $\do(X)$ operator means some intervention on $X$, which allows us to remove all spurious associations between $X$ and $Y$\cite{glymour2016causal}. $P(Y|\do(X))$ can be estimated via back-door adjustment.
-However, a well-known drawback of this approach is the need of observable confounders.
-This requirement is not realistic and confounders are also hard to be explicitly modelled (e.g., decomposing domain background variables)~\cite{von2021self,glymour2016causal}.
-An alternative approach to the issue is front-door adjustment, which offers several benefits over the back-door one.
-Firstly, front-door adjustment supports causal inference with hidden confounders, making the problem setting more practical.
-Secondly, the effect of nuisance factors to label prediction can be explicitly excluded.
-Implementation of front-door adjustment requires combination of the class-predictive semantics of an input image with the style and/or context of other images.
-Such capability is naturally supported by style transfer models as illustrated in Fig.~\ref{fig:statistical_vs_causal}.
-In this work, we propose a novel front-door adjustment-based method to learn to the causal distribution $P(Y|\do(X))$.
-We realise our method using two different style transfer models: AdaIN Neural Style Transfer (NST) and Fourier-based Style Transfer (FST) .
-In summary, our main contributions include: \begin{itemize} \item A formulation of OOD generalisation under the perspective of causal inference; \item A formulation of parameter estimation in a causal graph, namely \emph{maximum interventional likelihood}, which performs parameter estimation via an interventional (causal) likelihood function; \item Two different style transfer strategies to implement the front-door adjustment for the causal distribution $P(Y|\do(X))$; \item Extensive experiments on various benchmark datasets, showing the superiority of our proposed algorithm over state-of-the-art OOD generalisation methods. \end{itemize}
+Here, by observing the statistical dependence between the grass and the elephant class, one cannot conclude either one of them is the cause of the other.
+Technically, a model, which learns by the statistical correlation objective $P\left(Y|X\right)$ on a specific domain, might capture the spurious dependence induced by confounders from that domain, leading to inferior generalisation ability.